Kirito139/Kirito139/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ARM (Autonomous Robotic Manipulator).
+- 🔭 I’m currently (supposed to be) working on homew*rk.
-- 🌱 I’m currently learning FreeCAD and Python 3.
+- 🌱 I’m currently learning Java.
-- 🤔 I’m looking for help with ARM (Soon™)
+- 💬 Ask me about heavy metal 🤘🤘.
-- 📫 How to reach me:  [lmulder@duck.com](mailto:lmulder@duck.com)  (if you do not receive a reply within 3 days, your email may have gotten lost in my sea of unread messages.)
+- 📫 How to reach me:  kirito139 (Discord)/[lmulder@duck.com](mailto:lmulder@duck.com) (if you do not receive a reply within 3 days, your email may have gotten lost in my sea of unread messages.)
 - 😄 Pronouns: default male.
 - ⚡ Fun fact: I run cross country but my track event is the 800m.
 ```